Written by Jennifer Canvasser, founder and director of the NEC Society

 Tragically, Micah died just before his first birthday from complications of NEC.
 It’s been six years since I kissed Micah goodbye.
 I have spent every one of those days since then trying to figure out how to keep Micah in my life.
 Through this journey, I have gained perspective and insight that I desperately wish I had known before Micah’s NEC diagnosis.

 Nearly all families impacted by NEC have one thing in common: they had never heard of the disease – and they did not know their baby was at risk – until their infant was actually being diagnosed.
 The shame and guilt I experienced from not knowing – and thus not being able to advocate for Micah – was overwhelming.
 As parents, we are compelled to protect the health of our babies, but tools for early detection and strategies for NEC prevention are under-developed or non-existent.
 Accordingly, NEC often appears out of nowhere, blindsiding both clinicians and families.

 Today, NEC awareness, resources, and research are inadequate because prevention was neglected for decades and the disease too often regarded as inevitable.
-The NEC Society and our global partners, Special Interest Group NEC in the UK and Pequenos Grandes Guerreiros in Brazil, are working to change this so we can build a world without NEC.
+The NEC Society and our global partners are working to change this so we can build a world without NEC.